danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 :   *Figure 4.3: Permission for camera access*
 </div>

-The sample code refers to methods under `p5.AudioIn()`, which reads the amplitude (volume level) of the input source returning values between 0.0 to 1.0 using the `getLevel()` method.
+The sample code refers to methods under `p5.AudioIn()` in the p5.sound library, which reads the amplitude (volume level) of the input source returning values between 0.0 to 1.0 using the `getLevel()` method.

 A new function `map()` (in Line 15) will be introduced to map a number across a range.
 Since the values for volume returned are on a range of 0.0 to 1.0, the corresponding value will not make a significant difference in terms of the size of the button.
 As such, the range of the audio input will then map to the size range of the button dynamically.

-The function `userStartAudio()` will enable the program to capture the mic input on a user interaction event, and in this case it is the `mousePressed()` event.
+The function `userStartAudio()` (see Line 19) will enable the program to capture the mic input on a user interaction event, and in this case it is the `mousePressed()` event.
 This is a practice enforced by many web browsers, including Chrome, in which users aware of the audio events happen in the background and to avoid auto play or auto capture features from a web browser.

 ## Video<span style="font-family: HersheyNoailles; font-style: italic; font-weight:bold; vertical-align: -6px; line-height: 0;">/</span>Face capture
 ```javascript